Shinjō, Yamagata: History

 The decisive battle of Sekigahara (1600) resulted in the establishment of the Tokugawa Shogunate, the final feudal regime to rule over Japan.
 Under the Tokugawa Shogunate, most of Yamagata was controlled by the great feudal lord Mogami Yoshiaki.
 The Mogami fief became the fifth largest in Japan, excluding lands held by the Tokugawa.
 Mogami Yoshiaki developed flood control of the Mogami River to allow for safer navigation and for irrigation to increase rice farming.
 He also reconstructed and expanded Yamagata Castle and the surrounding castle town.

 Mogami Yoshiaki died at Yamagata Castle in 1614.
-Internal struggles for control within the Tokugawa Shogunate resulted in the1622 seizure of most of the Mogami Clan territory.
+Internal struggles for control within the Tokugawa Shogunate resulted in the 1622 seizure of most of the Mogami Clan territory.
 The Mogami family survived and still exists as a koke (高家).
 The area formerly administered by the Mogami Clan was divided into regions directly ruled or controlled by feudal lords close to the Tokugawa Shogunate.
 The Sakai Clan was given control of the Shonai region, and the Tozawa Clan controlled the Shinjo region until the end of the Tokugawa Shogunate in 1868.

-Shipments of products, especially rice and Mogami safflower (used for the classic Japanese red dye), led to a flourishing trade along the Mogami River and Sakata became one of the most active ports along the Sea of Japan.
+Shipments of products, especially rice and Mogami safflower (benihana, 紅花, used for the classic Japanese red dye), led to a flourishing trade along the Mogami River and Sakata became one of the most active ports along the Sea of Japan.
 Remarkably, the Honma family of Sakata, rich from the shipping business 北船, were for a time the biggest landowners in all Japan.

 In 1871, when clans were abolished and prefectures established, Yamagata was initially divided into seven separate areas (Yamagata, Yonezawa, Kaminoyama, Tendo, Shinjo, Oizumi and Matsumine).
 In 1876 these districts were finally merged to create Yamagata Prefecture.

 During the Edo period, present-day Shinjō was the center of the Shinjō Domain, a 65,000 koku Tokugawa feudal domain controlled by the Tozawa Clan (1622–1871) who built Shinjō Castle.
 Part of the stone wall and the moat are all that remain of the castle that was completely destroyed in the Battle of Shinjō during the Boshin War for the Meiji restoration.

 From 1878, the area was administered as Shinjō Town within the Mogami District of Yamagata Prefecture and prospered as a center for horse farms providing mounts for Imperial Japanese Army cavalry regiments.
 Shinjo was not bombed during World War II except for a single air raid that killed six people.

 Shinjō became a city on April 1, 1946, merging with the neighboring villages of Hagino on April 1, 1955, and Yamuki on September 30, 1956.
 Shinjo Station first opened in 1903 with the extension of the (奥羽本線, Ōu-honsen) rail line from Yamagata City.
 Shinjo is the terminus for the Tohoku Shinkansen and a transportation hub with four railway lines.